 Whatever that looks like to you - cooking a nice dinner, seeing family or friends, a bath and an early night - if it will make you feel happier - do it!
 I do this every evening and make sure I have something to look forward to, sometimes it's chocolate biscuits and a cup of tea (easily pleased) others, it's seeing my friends.
 It makes such a difference having something to look forward to.

 Work, work, work

-If work is making you unhappy, you can use your lunch to think about what you really want from your career and put the wheels in motion to move or to arrange a conversation with your manager.
+If work is a big factor of making you unhappy, utilise your lunch to think about what you really want from your career, update your CV and put the wheels in motion to move or, to arrange a conversation with your manager.

 Get excited where your career could go and tell yourself that this is only temporary.
 Maybe even consider working on a 'side hustle' to reignite your motivation.

 Someone made this day up back in 2005 as part of a marketing campaign to encourage people to go on holiday in January.
 So even though it sounds like a bleak day, it’s all a marketing ploy.

 If you are feeling low, talk to someone you trust and/or knows how to make you laugh.
 Maybe you can talk to someone at work or a close friend or family member.

 What do you do to cheer yourself up on a bad day?
 I’d love to hear!